The Adventure Series: Novels

-All of the books are in print, and the original editions are expensive collectors' items.
+All of the books are in print, and the original editions are expensive collector's items.

 TV versions of all eight novels were produced by Cloud 9 Entertainment Studios in 1996.
 The Castle of Adventure was earlier dramatised by TVS for ITV in 1990, and the series has been Blyton's most used on the BBC; in 1974 The Island of Adventure was told on Jackanory while in 1986 The Circus of Adventure followed.
 These were the only Blyton stories ever to be told on Jackanory.
 In 1988, The Castle of Adventure was adapted as part of the Radio 4 children's programme Cat's Whiskers, while in 1993, The Island of Adventure was read on the old Radio 5.

 Plot summaries

 The Island of Adventure

 Philip meets Jack and Lucy-Ann and Jack's pet bird Kiki, and after they sneak home with him, they move in with Philip, his sister Dinah and their Aunt Polly and Uncle Jocelyn at an ancient mansion at the coast.
 Strange lights on the nearby mysterious island leads to the four's first adventure inside an abandoned copper mine and a network of secret undersea tunnels.